 The first major learning objective of the QEP is improving information literacy, or research.
 UMW’s FSEMs are designed to meet this goal by teaching students how to utilize a variety of research techniques to retrieve information efficiently, evaluate retrieved information, and synthesize information effectively to support their messages or arguments.

 The University Libraries is the main academic center that engages and assists students in developing effective research skills.

-The library offers several resources to FSEM instructors to help them introduce first-year students to library research.
-Peter Catlin, the librarian for first-year students, can:
+The library offers several resources to FSEM instructors to help them introduce first-year students to library research:

-- Do a presentation for your class.
-You can bring your class to the library classroom, or I can come to you.
-I’ll show your students how to find books and articles, how to follow citations, and how to create bibliographies, and I’ll give them a few hands-on activities so that they can practice doing research.
+- A librarian can do a presentation for your class.
+You can bring your class to the library classroom, or the librarian can come to you.
+Your students will learn how to find books and articles, how to follow citations, and how to create bibliographies.
+A typical library presentation includes several hands-on activities so that students can practice doing research.

-- Create an online guide to library resources, tailored to your course and your research project(s).
+- The librarians can create an online guide to library resources, tailored to your course and your research project(s).

 - The library offers a generic Library Orientation tutorial, with a short quiz at the end.
 You can view this tutorial at http://libguides.umw.edu/orientation.
 If you like, you can assign the tutorial to your students, and the library will report the quiz results to you.